ntno/mkdocs-terminal/documentation/docs/configuration/extensions/index.md

   - meta
   - toc:
       permalink: "#"
-      permalink_title: Anchor link to this section for reference
+      permatitle: Anchor link to this section for reference

   # PyMdown Extensions
   - pymdownx.caret